evkx/evkx.github.io/content/models/honda/prologue/Prologue_AWD/_index.md

 ### Suspension

-The  suspension has a fixed height and damping.
-The ground clearance with this suspension is 178 mm.
+The standard suspension has a fixed height and damping.
+The ground clearance with this suspension is 206 mm.

+### Steering

+Dynamic steering is a standard on the Honda Prologue AWD, varying the steering ratio based on driving speed for enhanced control and comfort.

 ### Brakes

 The Honda Prologue AWD is equipped with [cast-iron disc brakes](../../../../technology/brakes/#disc-brakes) on both the front and rear.
-The front discs measure 396 mm, while the rear discs are 343 mm.
+The front discs measure 321 mm, while the rear discs are 345 mm.

 ### Regenerative Braking